Southern Africa Safaris

 Botswana

 Botswana makes a deliberate policy decision to maintain low visitor numbers through high pricing.
 The result is the most exclusive safari environment in Africa.
-The Okavango Delta — an inland river delta that floods annually, converting desert into a complex of water channels, islands and flood plains — supports extraordinary biodiversity within a landscape that has no equivalent anywhere on the continent.
+The Okavango Delta floods annually, converting desert into a complex of water channels, islands and flood plains.
+It supports extraordinary biodiversity within a landscape that has no equivalent anywhere on the continent.

 Mokoro canoe travel through the water channels, walking safaris across flood plains and night drives in private concessions produce experiences that vehicle-only game drives cannot replicate.
-The Chobe National Park, in the north, supports one of the highest elephant densities in Africa and delivers river boat safaris along the Chobe waterway.
-Furthermore, Botswana’s concession system means that many camps operate within areas accessible only to their guests — genuine exclusivity rather than the marketed kind.
+The Chobe National Park, in the north, supports one of the highest elephant densities in Africa.
+It also delivers river boat safaris along the Chobe waterway.
+Furthermore, Botswana’s concession system means many camps operate within areas accessible only to their guests — genuine exclusivity rather than the marketed kind.

 Zambia and Zimbabwe

-Zambia is where walking safaris were invented and where they remain most compelling.
-The South Luangwa Valley — a river system in eastern Zambia surrounded by dense bush and large elephant, lion and leopard populations — produces walking experiences of exceptional quality.
-Guides here carry a depth of ecological knowledge accumulated over years in one area, and the format of walking through the same landscape daily across a week produces a familiarity with the bush that vehicle-based safaris rarely achieve.
+Zambia invented walking safaris and they remain most compelling here.
+The South Luangwa Valley — a river system in eastern Zambia surrounded by dense bush — supports large elephant, lion and leopard populations.
+Walking experiences here are of exceptional quality.
+Guides carry a depth of ecological knowledge accumulated over years in one area.
+The format of walking through the same landscape daily across a week produces a familiarity with the bush that vehicle-based safaris rarely achieve.

 Zimbabwe’s Hwange National Park supports the largest elephant population in Africa.
-Mana Pools on the Zambezi — a UNESCO World Heritage Site — allows walking safaris among elephant and lion at extraordinarily close range, in a manner permitted nowhere else in the region.
+Mana Pools on the Zambezi — a UNESCO World Heritage Site — allows walking safaris among elephant and lion at extraordinarily close range, in a manner available nowhere else in the region.
 Victoria Falls, shared between Zimbabwe and Zambia, ranks among the most powerful geographical spectacles on earth.
-A journey that combines Mana Pools or South Luangwa with Victoria Falls represents one of the most complete Southern Africa experiences available.
+Consequently, a journey combining Mana Pools or South Luangwa with Victoria Falls represents one of the most complete Southern Africa experiences available.

 Namibia

 Namibia operates in a different register from the rest of Southern Africa.
-The Namib Desert — one of the oldest on earth — extends along the Atlantic coast in vast dune systems that produce a visual experience unlike anything else in Africa.
-Etosha National Park in the north is a pan-centred ecosystem where wildlife gathers around waterholes in the dry season in patterns that make game viewing from fixed viewpoints as rewarding as mobile drives.
+The Namib Desert — one of the oldest on earth — extends along the Atlantic coast in vast dune systems.
+These produce a visual experience unlike anything else in Africa.
+Etosha National Park in the north centres on a pan ecosystem where wildlife gathers around waterholes in the dry season.
+Game viewing from fixed viewpoints here is as rewarding as mobile drives.

 Namibia also carries the world’s largest cheetah population outside protected areas — on commercial farmland where human-wildlife coexistence is a live conservation question.
-The country suits travellers drawn to landscape as much as wildlife, and to self-drive as much as guided experience.
-Because Namibia’s road network is well maintained and distances manageable, it rewards slower overland travel in a way that few African destinations do.
+The country suits travellers drawn to landscape as much as wildlife.
+Because Namibia maintains its road network well and distances are manageable, it rewards slower overland travel in a way that few African destinations do.

 How Southern Africa Journeys Are Structured